vmware/container-service-extension/docs/cse3_0/CLUSTER_MANAGEMENT.md

 Traditionally, CSE requires a directly connected OrgVDC network for K8s cluster deployment.
 This is to make sure that the cluster VMs are reachable from outside the scope of the OrgVDC network.
 With NSX-T, directly connected OrgVDC networks are not offered and routed OrgVDC networks are used to deploy K8s clusters.
-In order to grant internet access to the cluster VMs on routed OrgVDC networks of NSX-T, and maintain accessibility to the clusters, CSE 3.1 offers the following solution,
+In order to grant Internet access to the cluster VMs connected to NSX-T backed routed OrgVDC networks, and maintain accessibility to the clusters, CSE 3.1 offers an option to `expose` the cluster.

-User can choose to `expose` their K8s cluster during the first `vcd cse cluster apply` command by sepcifying `expose : True` under `spec` section in the cluster specification file.
-It should be noted that any attempt to expose the cluster after it has been created will be ignored by CSE.
-If ever there is need to de-`expose` a cluster, it can be achieved by setting the value of `expose` field to `False` and applying it on the cluster via `vcd cse cluster apply`.
-Once a cluster has been exposed, the `status` section of the cluster would show a new field viz. `exposed`, which would be set to `True`.
-The value for the `exposed` field would be `False` for clusters that are not exposed.
-An exposed cluster if ever de-exposed can't be re-exposed.
 Users deploying clusters must have the following rights, if they want to leverage the `expose` functionality.

 * Gateway View
 * NAT View Only
 * NAT Configure

 If even one of these rights are missing, CSE will ignore the request to expose the K8s cluster.

+User can `expose` their K8s cluster during the first `vcd cse cluster apply` command by specifying `expose : True` under `spec` section in the cluster specification file.
+It should be noted that any attempt to expose the cluster after it has been created will be ignored by CSE.
+Once a cluster has been exposed, the `status` section of the cluster would show a new field viz. `exposed`, which would be set to `True`.

+Users can de-`expose` a cluster, by setting the value of `expose` field to `False` and applying the updated specification on the cluster via `vcd cse cluster apply`.
+The value for the `exposed` field would be `False` for clusters that are not exposed.
+An exposed cluster if ever de-exposed can't be re-exposed.